tiesptg/bones/persist/README.md

 ```
 The first statement creates the JDBC connection with your url, user and password.

 In the second statement you create a database object.
 The  argument is a Supplier of a CommandScheme.
-You will most likely need the CommandScheme for your database.
+Here you select the subclass of CommandScheme for your database.

 - Oracle: OracleCommands
 - MS SQL Server: MsSqlServerCommands